 To make matters worse, the cost of a data breach is skyrocketing.
 According to IBM's most recent report, the average cost of a data breach reached a record high of $4.88 million in 2024.
 A 10% increase from the previous year.
 The average cost is even higher for manufacturing, at $5.04 million.

-These results beg the question, “What could businesses possible do to protect themselves?”
+These results beg the question, “What could businesses possibly do to protect themselves?”

 In this article, we'll explore the true cost of a data breach, the two-pronged approach to making cybersecurity your competitive advantage, and how you can start today.